zhengchang907/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 You can modify the WebLogic domain configuration for Domain in PV, Domain in Image, and Model in Image before deploying a Domain YAML file:

 When the domain is in a persistent volume, you can use WLST or WDT to change the configuration.

 For Domain in Image and Domain in PV you can use [configuration overrides]({{< relref "/userguide/managing-domains/configoverrides/_index.md" >}}).

-Configuration overrides allow changing a configuration without modifying its original `config.xml` or system resource XML files, and supports parameterizing overrides so that you can inject values into them from Kubernetes Secrets.
-For example, you can inject database user names, passwords, and URLs that are stored in a secret.

-For Domain in Image and Domain in PV you can use [configuration overrides]({{< relref "/userguide/managing-domains/configoverrides/_index.md" >}}).